2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Introduction

+For the non-$\sigma$-finite case, we consider the set $\mathcal{P}(P)$ of all support projections of positive elements in the range $\Ran P$ of the projection $P$.
+We demonstrate in Theorem \ref{Thm-Disjoint} that there exists a family $(s_i)_{i \in I}$ of pairwise disjoint projections in the set $\mathcal{P}(P)$ such that $ s(P) =\bigvee_{i \in I} s_i$.
+For each $i \in I$, we introduce a positive element $h_i$ of $\Ran P$ with support projection $s(h_i)=s_i$.
+Subsequently, we initiate a gluing procedure that allows us to essentially use the $\sigma$-finite case.

+It should also be noted that the use of \textit{non-tracial} Haagerup's noncommutative $\L^p$-spaces is crucial even for the case of \textit{tracial} noncommutative $\L^p$-spaces.

-The paper is organized as follows.
-Section \ref{sec-Preliminaries} gives a brief presentation of Haagerup noncommutative $\L^p$-spaces, followed by a presentation of conditional expectation on $\L^p$-space in a general formulation which makes sense for non $\sigma$-finite von Neumann algebras, then some preliminary well-known facts on positive projections in von Neumann algebras and positive linear maps between $\L^p$-spaces are presented or recalled, that are at the root of our results.
-Finally, Section \ref{sec:Projections in NCLp} contains a proof of Theorem \ref{main-th-ds-intro}.
-It is divided in four subsections, the first one gives a local description of the action of a contractive, 2-positive projection.
-The second subsection presents a short handling of the passage from local to global description in the case where the von-Neumann algebra is $\sigma$-finite, while the third subsection presents the more elaborated treatment of the general case.
-At this stage the two first points in Main Theorem are proven.
-The last point of the Main Theorem is a consequence of the general result presented in the last subsection of section \ref{sec:Projections in NCLp}.
+\paragraph{Structure of the paper} The paper is organized as follows.
+Section \ref{Haagerup-noncommutative} gives a presentation of Haagerup's noncommutative $\L^p$-spaces, including some complementary results.
+In the next Section \ref{Sec-conditional}, we investigate $\L^p$-extensions of normal conditional expectations on noncommutative $\L^p$-spaces in a general formulation which makes sense for non-$\sigma$-finite von Neumann algebras.
+These results are specially used in Section \ref{End-of-the-end}.
+In Section \ref{Sec-projections-von}, a folklore crucial fact on positive projections acting on von Neumann algebras is highlighted.
+In Section \ref{Positive-maps}, we describe our lifting result of positive maps acting on noncommutative $\L^p$-spaces.
+In Section \ref{From-local-to-global}, we define several notions of support projections of a contractive projection.
+Section \ref{Sec-a-local} contains a local description of the action of a 2-positive contractive projection.
+We deduce a proof of Theorem \ref{main-th-ds-intro} in the $\sigma$-finite case.
+In Section \ref{Carac-Nh} and Section \ref{End-of-the-end}, we present the more elaborated treatment of the general case in the non-sigma-finite case.